zuozhenggh/learning-library/developer-library/goldengate/golden-gate-for-big-data-workshop/GGBDWorkshop_GG4BD_510.md

 ![](images/500/image5xx_1.png)

-In the second session, go to the GG Home for Hadoop, and start the manager process.
+In a second session, go to the GG Home for Hadoop, and start the manager process.
 You can either cd to the directory, or call the alias gghadoop:

 ![](images/500/image5xx_1.png)